code4recovery/tsml-ui/README.md

 TSML UI is a React web app that makes the [12 Step Meeting List](https://github.com/code4recovery/12-step-meeting-list) interface available for use on any web page, regardless of platform.

-[Here's a demo](https://react.meetingguide.org/) of what the meeting finder looks like with no styling, [here's another demo](https://react.meetingguide.org/demo.html) embedded into a different design.
+[Here's a demo](https://react.meetingguide.org/) of what the meeting finder looks like with no styling.
+[Here's another demo](https://react.meetingguide.org/demo.html) embedded into a different design, with a Google Sheet as a data source.

 To use TSML UI on your website you only need to add some HTML to your web page.
 To get started, use our [TSML UI configuration helper](https://tsml-ui-config.netlify.app).